Special Educational Needs & Disabilities at Newlands School

 The progress of gifted students will be monitored in the school’s data-tracking system, which will highlight where specific students slow down or accelerate in their learning progress.
 Each department will be required to have curriculum plans that provide for the enhancement of learning in each module for gifted students.
 In addition, these students will have access to an annual programme that regularly includes such activities as:

 - module extensions

 - complex problem-solving

 - transformations (i.e. opportunities to re-author work in different genres or for different audiences)

 - multimedia presentations, for example in video-supported poetry

 - logic challenges (e.g. in control and sensing, and in coding)

 - self-determined work

 Where progress is shown by the tracking data (or teacher judgment) to have slowed for gifted students, individual case conferences will be organised by year leaders to discuss ways to ‘reboot’ motivation and progress for the child concerned.
-As with SEN, parents will be consulted and collaboration encouraged.
+As with SEND, parents will be consulted and collaboration encouraged.